idaholab/moose/tutorials/tutorial02_multiapps/doc/content/step03_coupling.md

 ## Picard

-Loose coupling, though easy and stable, has problems with accuracy.
-Since data is only exchanged once per timestep there is the very real possibility that the solutions in both apps are not at an equilibrium with eachother.
+Loose coupling, though easy and stable, may not be accurate.
+Since data is only exchanged once per timestep there is the very real possibility that the solutions in both apps are not at an equilibrium with each other.
 This is especially true as timesteps grow larger.

 To fix this, you can iterate back and forth between the apps until you reach a "stationary point".
 In MOOSE we call this Picard iteration, though it has many other names including "Tight Coupling".